-71B Contents of a customer hardship policy 248
+71B Contents of a customer hardship policy

-- (1) Nothing in this clause requires a retailer to offer all the options covered by its customer hardship policy to all of its hardship customers in financial hardship.
-The retailer must however, provide its customers in financial hardship with equitable access to the options appropriate to their individual circumstances. - (2) In meeting the obligations set out in clause 71A, the Commission expects a retailer's customer hardship policy to: - (a) reflect that a customer in financial hardship is a customer who has the intention but not the capacity to make a payment within the timeframe required by the retailer's payment terms; - (b) enable customers in financial hardship: - (i) to identify themselves to the retailer, - (ii) to be identified by financial counsellors to the retailer; or - (iii) to be identified by the retailer; - (c) provide details of the processes and criteria the retailer will use to identify customers in financial hardship; - (d) provide details of the options that will be provided to customers in financial hardship and how customers will be assisted to maintain their participation in payment plans or any other option offered to them; - (e) provide details of the processes the retailer will use to work with the customer and where appropriate a financial counsellor to assess the appropriate options to be provided by the retailer; - (f) offer fair and reasonable payment options with fair and reasonable instalment intervals that accommodate the particular circumstances of customers in financial hardship and to monitor the customer's payments, including the accumulation of debt; - (g) provide details of:

-(i) how and in what circumstances the retailer will make field audits of electricity or gas usage available to customers experiencing financial hardship;
+- (1) Nothing in this clause requires a retailer to offer all the options covered by its customer hardship policy to all of its residential customers in financial hardship.
+The retailer must however, provide its residential customers in financial hardship with equitable access to the options appropriate to their individual circumstances. - (2) In meeting the obligations set out in clause 71A, the Commission expects a retailer's customer hardship policy to: - (a) reflect that a customer in financial hardship is a residential customer who has the intention but not the capacity to make a payment within the timeframe required by the retailer's payment terms; - (b) enable customers in financial hardship: - (i) to identify themselves to the retailer, - (ii) to be identified by financial counsellors to the retailer; or - (iii) to be identified by the retailer; - (c) provide details of the processes and criteria the retailer will use to identify hardship customers; - (d) provide details of the options that will be provided to hardship customers and how hardship customers will be assisted to maintain their participation in payment plans or any other option offered to them; - (e) provide details of the processes the retailer will use to work with the hardship customer and where appropriate a financial counsellor to assess the appropriate options to be provided by the retailer; - (f) offer fair and reasonable payment options with fair and reasonable instalment intervals that accommodate the particular circumstances of hardship customers and to monitor the hardship customer's payments, including the accumulation of debt; - (g) provide details of: - (i) how and in what circumstances the retailer will make field audits of electricity or gas usage available to hardship customers; - (ii) in what circumstances the field audits will be available at partial or no cost to the hardship customer; and - (iii) how the hardship customer's agreement to partially fund a field audit will be obtained and how the benefits of the hardship customer's expenditure will be demonstrated;